Siyamthanda-code/Python-Calculator/README.md

 # Installation

-1. Clone the repository using git clone https://github.com/your-username/calculator-project.git
+1. Clone the repository using git clone https://github.com/Siyamthanda-code/Python-Calculator.git
-2. Navigate to the project directory using cd calculator-project
+2. Navigate to the project directory using cd python-calculator
-3. Run the calculator script using python calculator.py
+3. Run the calculator script using python main.py

 # Usage